TheAbubakrAbu/Aurebesh-Translator/README.md

 **Apple Ecosystem App** – Available on iPhone, iPad, Mac, and Apple Watch

 Welcome to **Aurebesh Translator**, your Gateway to the Aurebesh Alphabet!
-Translate effortlessly between English and Aurebesh with a simple, free, and private experience.
+Translate effortlessly between Galactic Basic (English) and Aurebesh with a simple, free, and private experience.

 I was an **18-year-old** first year college student when this app was published on the App Store on **October 22, 2024**.